Back to Skills & Talents

 This approach isn't about throwing money at a problem; it's about recognising the human side of the business.
 When a dedicated team member genuinely connects with a customer experiencing an issue and offers a solution that goes a little beyond expectation, it often turns a bad moment into a really good one.
 Customers remember how you made them feel, especially when things didn't go perfectly.
 This is a quick, free, and solo or team-led approach that builds loyalty.
 It shows your place genuinely cares about its patrons and is committed to delivering a brilliant experience, even when challenges arise.
 It's about 'selling' the whole positive vibe, not just what's on the plate.

 Finally, let's talk about Your Digital Shopfront: Always On Point.
 In today's market, your online presence is just as important as your physical one.
-I cannot stress this enough: keep an eye on and update your website, social media, and crucially, your Google Business Profile.
+I cannot stress this enough: keep an eye on and update your website, social media, and especially your Google Business Profile.
 Remove outdated menus, specials that are no longer offered, or events that have passed.
 I often see venues with 'dead links' or 'corpse' information lingering online.
 This doesn't just confuse potential customers; it confuses the search engines too.
 If search engines pick up old, wrong information, they can end up pointing customers in the wrong direction.

 Think about what your local rivals are doing online.
 Are they posting daily specials, event photos, or team shout-outs?
 Search tools can quickly check out what your local competition is doing on Google Business Profile – the types of posts, how often they update, the calls to action they use, and the media they include.
 That gives you a clear, practical idea for your own Google Business Profile, which means better map rankings and more people interacting with you.
 Your local rivals are probably already using smart tools to boost their online visibility, so you really need to use similar data-driven tactics to keep or gain an edge in local search.